-Rex Dog Food receives the Advisor’s lowest-tier rating of 1 star.
+Rex Dog Food receives the Advisor’s lowest-tier rating of 1.5 stars.

 Rex Premium was selected to represent the other products in the line for this review.

 Ingredients: Cereal food fines, meat meal, chicken by-product meal, animal fat, corn gluten meal, beet pulp, ground flax seed, bentonite, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, niacin, riboflavin supplement, D calcium pantothenate, choline chloride, folic acid, thiamine mononitrate, pyridoxine hydrochloride, ferrous sulfate, copper sulfate, manganous oxide, zinc oxide, ethylenediamine dihydroiodide, calcium carbonate and ethoxyquin (a preservative)

 Fiber (estimated dry matter content) = 3.9%

 |Estimated Nutrient Content|

 The first ingredient in this dog food includes cereal food fines.
 Cereal food fines are an inexpensive by-product of cereal grain processing.

 This waste ingredient can possibly contain a measurable amount of sugar left over from the manufacture of breakfast cereals.
 Food fines are typically associated with lower quality dog foods.

 The second ingredient is pork meal.
 Pork meal is considered a meat concentrate and contains nearly 300% more protein than fresh pork.
 Yet it can also be high in ash — about 25-30%.

 However, the ash content of the final product is typically adjusted in the recipe to allow its mineral profile to meet AAFCO guidelines.